FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Experiments

 \subsection{Experimental Setups}

-\paragraph{Datasets and metrics} We conducted experiments on the nuScenes dataset~\citep{caesar2020nuscenes} to evaluate the performance of our proposed method for 3D object detection in autonomous driving.
+\paragraph{Datasets and metrics.} We conducted experiments on the nuScenes dataset~\citep{caesar2020nuscenes} to evaluate the performance of our proposed method for 3D object detection in autonomous driving.
 The nuScenes dataset consists of 1.4 million 3D detection boxes from 10 different categories, with each frame of data containing 6 surround-view camera images and LiDAR point cloud data.
-We employ the nuScenes detection metrics NDS and mAP as evaluation criteria for our experiments.

-\paragraph{Implementation details} We conducted algorithmic experiments using the open-source project MMDetection3D based on PyTorch.
-Specifically, we selected VovNet-99~\citep{lee2020centermask} as the backbone for the image branch, generating multi-scale image features through FPN.
-The input image size was set to 1600*640.
-For the LiDAR point cloud branch, VoxelNet was used as the backbone.
-The input LiDAR point cloud was voxelized with a size of 0.075m.
-During the training process, we loaded the pre-trained weights of Fcos3D~\citep{wang2021fcos3d} on the image branch backbone.
+We employ the nuScenes detection metrics NDS and mAP as evaluation metrics for our experiments. \paragraph{Implementation details.} We conducted algorithmic experiments using the open-source project MMDetection3D~\citep{mmdet3d2020} based on PyTorch.
+Specifically, we selected VoVNet-99~\citep{lee2020centermask} as the backbone for the image branch, generating multi-scale image features through FPN~\citep{lin2017feature}.
+The input image size was set to $1600{\times}640$.
+For the LiDAR point cloud branch, VoxelNet~\citep{zhou2018voxelnet} was used as the backbone.
+The input LiDAR point cloud was voxelized with a size of $0.075m$.
+The size of the BEV queries was set to $200{\times}200$.
+During the training process, we loaded the pre-trained weights of the image branch backbone on Fcos3D~\citep{wang2021fcos3d}.
 The point cloud branch did not require pre-trained weights and was directly trained end-to-end with the model.
+We present a 3D detection head based on Deformable DETR~\citep{zhu2020deformable} that outputs 3D detection boxes and velocity predictions directly from BEV features without the need for non-maximum suppressing.
+To address the unstable matching problem encounterined in DETR-like detection heads and accelerate training convergence, we applied the query denoising strategy~\citep{li2022dn} during the training process.
+The model was trained for 24 epochs with the class-balanced grouping and sampling (CBGS) strategy~\citep{zhu2019class}.